 Specific parts of the cortex control specific motor and sensory functions on the contralateral side of the body.
 The amount of cortical space given to a body part varies; eg, the area of the cortex that controls the hand is larger than the area that controls the shoulder.
 The map of these parts is called the homunculus (“little person”).

 Several areas in the parietal lobes have specific functions.

 The primary somatosensory cortex, located in the postrolandic area (postcentral gyrus) in the anterior parietal lobes, integrates somesthetic stimuli for recognition and recall of form, texture, and weight.
-The primary somatosensory cortex on one side receives all somatosensory input from the contralateral side of the body (see see Figure: Homunculus.).
+The primary somatosensory cortex on one side receives all somatosensory input from the contralateral side of the body (see figure ).
 Lesions of the anterior parietal lobe can cause difficulty recognizing objects by touch (astereognosis).

 Areas posterolateral to the postcentral gyrus generate visual-spatial relationships and integrate these perceptions with other sensations to create awareness of trajectories of moving objects.
 These areas also mediate proprioception (awareness of the position of body parts in space).

 Parts of the midparietal lobe of the dominant hemisphere are involved in abilities such as calculation, writing, left-right orientation, and finger recognition.
 Lesions in the angular gyrus can cause deficits in writing, calculating, left-right disorientation, and finger-naming (Gerstmann syndrome).